fasouto/fasouto.github.com/_posts/2015-05-25-freelance-tips.md

 ## What I did wrong

-### Take too many projects at a time
+### Took too many projects at a time

 I'm pretty bad at multitasking, I do my best one project at a time.
 If I have several projects to work at the same time I waste too much time changing the context and getting into "the zone".

-Last year I had a horrible situation, suddenly my main client run out of money so I  rush to find some clients (a lot of them).
-Suddenly all my clients wanted changes at the same time, all of them were urgent.
+Last year what it was my main client ran out of money so I rush to find more clients (a lot of them).
+Everything was fine until suddenly all clients wanted changes at the same time, all of them urgent.
 I had to work day and night during three weeks.

 ### Bill hourly